Pan-African Surgical Conference 2025

 Rwanda Ministry of Health

-As the governing body overseeing and coordinating Rwanda's health sector focusing on preventive, curative and rehabilitative health care, the Ministry aims to enhance the overall well-being of citizens while contributing to poverty reduction.
+The governing body overseeing and coordinating Rwanda's health sector focusing on preventive, curative and rehabilitative health care.
+MOH aims to enhance the overall well-being of citizens while contributing to poverty reduction.

 Operation Smile